 The reason is the wide variety of quality and options.
 I can choose the quality, the cut, the logo placement and the price.
 There are others out there that do this.
-Printful however are the easiest i’ve come across and i’ve never had any problems in completing orders and having the customer receive them.
+Printful, however, is the easiest I’ve come across and I’ve never had any problems in completing orders and having the customer receive them.

 They do, t-shirts, rash guards, wall art, cushions, mugs, shorts, yoga pants, you would be extremely surprised how varied their stock is.
 They also are continually updating and bringing out new colors and fits, allowing your variety of products to continually expand.